ThemeBoy/SportsPress/readme.txt

 Bugs can be reported either in our support forum or preferably on the [SportsPress GitHub repository](https://github.com/ThemeBoy/SportsPress/issues).

-= SportsPress is awesome!
-Can I contribute? =

-Yes you can!
-Join in on our [GitHub repository](http://github.com/ThemeBoy/SportsPress/) :)

 = Is this plugin ready for production? =

 SportsPress is currently in beta and is undergoing testing.
 We are still actively making adjustments to the code, so we do not recommend installing it on a live server until we officially leave the beta phase.